29+1 Genius Fibromyalgia Hacks You Can’t Afford to Miss! Part 1

 But do you actually do it?
 Do you actually take the time to stop and self-assess your needs and capabilities?

-When you’re in the middle of doing something and you feel that pull in your back, or that ache in your arms, do you stop and tell yourself you’ll pick up where you left off tomorrow?
+When you’re doing something, and you feel that pull in your back or that ache in your arms, do you stop and tell yourself you’ll pick up where you left off tomorrow?
 Or do you power through it because it needs to be done?

 I bet you understand this point a bit better now.
 We all know we need to be in tune with our bodies.
 That’s common sense.
 But I’m afraid this is one of those “easier said than done” things.

-Yet it is primordial to sustain a good quality of life.
-It comes back to the fact that you should not deplete your energy resources all at once, or you will suffer the consequences dearly.
+Yet, it is primordial to sustain a good quality of life.
+You should not deplete your energy resources all at once, or you will suffer the consequences dearly.

 I’ll admit it without shame: I am not a good listener when it comes to respecting my body’s limits.
-Way too often, I will just do “one more thing,” “the last one,” “I’m almost done…” Why?
-Because I lack discipline, that’s why.
+Way too often, I will do “one more thing,” “the last one,” “I’m almost done…” Why?
+Because I lack discipline.

-I’m not very good at self-limitations.
-So I need to enlist the help of my family sometimes.
+I’m not very good at self-limitation, so I sometimes need to enlist the help of my family.
 I need reminders that things can wait.

 I forget that people love me for me, not for how clean my house is or how wrinkle-free my shirts are.
-I try to block out the memory of that one time when I shampooed the living room rug and I wasn’t able to get out of bed the next day.
+I try to block out the memory of that one time when I shampooed the living room rug and couldn’t get out of bed the next day.

 Those are my first 15 DOs when you have fibromyalgia.
 The next 14+1 are coming up soon.